 PFM training and Pessaries can be a valuable therapeutic tool to relieve symptoms of POP and for a conservative approach.

-Physiotherapist trained in Pelvic Floor Physiotherapy can help with assessing tissue laxity, muscle strength and provide appropriate management options from pelvic floor muscle training, relaxation training to address the pressure system from above or below.
+Physiotherapists trained in Pelvic Floor Physiotherapy can help assess tissue laxity and muscle strength and provide appropriate management options from pelvic floor muscle training and relaxation training to address the pressure system from above or below.
 Pessaries management or provide appropriate referrals to address the dysfunction.

-Physiotherapy based treatment for POP is identified in research and has given more focus on prevention, early diagnosis, and treatments.
+Physiotherapy-based treatment for POP is identified in research and has focused on prevention, early diagnosis, and treatments.

-Pelvic floor physiotherapy with exercise prescription and monitoring is useful both in the treatment and prevention of functional disorders of the pelvic floor.
+Pelvic floor physiotherapy with exercise prescription and monitoring is useful in treating and preventing functional disorders of the pelvic floor.